Welcome to today's edition of the Rush 24-7 podcast.

 If they want to hit Soldier Field in Chicago, we can't do anything to stop them if the Democrats get their way.

-And we are at a point of reckoning here, uh, folks.
+And we are at a point of reckoning here, folks.

 Quick timeout, back with more after this.

-Merry Christmas, Happy New Year's Eve, El Rushmore, America's Anchorman, Serving Humanities.
+Merry Christmas, Happy New Year's Eve, El Rushball America's anchorman serving humanity simply by showing up.

-I want to share with you some excerpts here from Byron York's piece at National Review Online today, uh, from which I just quoted the uh Jamie Gorellick testimony from 1994.
+I want to share with you some excerpts here from Byron York's piece at National Review Online today, from which I just quoted the Jamie Gorelic testimony from 1994.

-In a little remembered debate from 1994, the Clinton administration argued that the president has, quote, inherent authority, unquote, to order physical searches, including break-ins at the homes of U.S. citizens for foreign intelligence purposes without any warrant or permission from any outside body, even after the administration ultimately agreed with Congress's decision to place the authority to pre-approve such searches in the Foreign Intelligence Surveillance Act, uh court, that's FISA.
+In a little-remembered debate from 1994, the Clinton administration argued that the president has, quote, inherent authority, unquote, to order physical searches, including break-ins at the homes of U.S. citizens, for foreign intelligence purposes without any warrant or permission from any outside body, even after the administration ultimately agreed with Congress's decision to place the authority to pre-approve such searches in the Foreign Intelligence Surveillance Act court,

-Deputy Attorney General Jamie Gorellick testified before the Senate Intelligence Committee, July 14th, 94.
+Deputy Attorney General Jamie Gorellik testified before the Senate Intelligence Committee July 14, 94.

-It's important to understand, Gorellick continued, that the rules and methodology for criminal searches are inconsistent with the collection of foreign intelligence and would unduly frustrate the president in carrying out his foreign intelligence Responsibilities.
+It's important to understand, Gorelik continued, that the rules and methodology for criminal searches are inconsistent with the collection of foreign intelligence and would unduly frustrate the president in carrying out his foreign intelligence responsibilities.

 Nothing before that is relevant.